chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 ### What's Different?

 ECMAScript 6 seeks to reduce the size of the call stack for certain tail calls in strict mode (nonstrict mode tail calls are left untouched).
-With this optimization, instead of creating a new stack frame for a tail call, the current stack frame is cleared and reused so long as the following conditions are met:
+With this optimization, <u>instead of creating a new stack frame for a tail call, the current stack frame is cleared and reused so long as the following conditions are met:</u>

 1. The tail call does not require access to variables in the current stack frame (meaning the function is not a closure)
 1. The function making the tail call has no further work to do after the tail call returns